 In addition to potential pricing concerns, large market share companies are also reconsidering the mix of risks presented by their current policyholders.
 The losses in recent years and the reality that this likely represents a "new normal" does require most insurers (particularly those with a large piece of the market) to reconsider if their policyholders are over-concentrated in high risk areas.
 Concentration of risk is an essential consideration when selling homeowner's insurance.
-The insurance community was reminded of this last year when a small insurer (Merced Casualty Insurance Company) became insolvent following the Camp fire.
-While large California insurers are backed by immense financial resources, it would be foolish for any company not to reevaluate its current risks through the lens of the "new normal."

 While the homeowner's insurance market is generally quite competitive (dozens of insurers offer homeowner's policies in California), there is commonly a wide variation in the premium charged by different insurers for the same home.
 That variation has a number of causes.
 As noted above, rates are primarily based on the losses that the insurer is likely to bear among the homes it insures.
 If the insurer has a riskier group of homes, its rates will be higher.
 Each insurer also develops its own class plan based in part on the mix of homes it insures.
-Lastly, while homeowner's insurance is a fairly standard product, policy design choices made by individual
+Lastly, while homeowner's insurance is a fairly standard product, policy design choices made by individual insurers do have a cost impact.
+Some insurers offer more generous coverage for contents or ALE than others and that generosity comes at a cost.